Sleeps 6 dogs allowed

 Sleeps 6 people dogs allowed

-Safari tent in Cornwall: What more could you want from a get-away-from-it-all holiday than this?
+Safari tent in Cornwall: Could you want from a get-away-from-it-all holiday than this?
 Our seaside safari tent brings you cheek to cheek with nature but with all mod cons attached.
 Get ready to feel the sand between your toes.

 Fun for All